Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Related Work

 \subsection{EHR system usability \& data accessibility}

-Despite near-universal adoption of EHRs \cite{barker2024evolution, shen_twenty-five_2025}, effective use remains limited by fragmented information, disrupted workflows, and high cognitive load---factors linked to errors, inefficiency, and burnout among both clinicians and researchers \cite{asgari_impact_2024, olakotan_usability_2025}.
+Despite near-universal adoption of EHRs \cite{barker2024evolution, shen_twenty-five_2025}, effective use remains limited by fragmented information, disrupted workflows, and high cognitive load, which are commonly linked to errors, inefficiency, and burnout among both clinicians \cite{asgari_impact_2024, olakotan_usability_2025}.
 Prior research has shown that extensions such as custom dashboards and enhanced visualization of clinical trends can improve usability \cite{mazur_association_2019, pollack_association_2020}.
 More recently, automated visualization approaches have been explored in the medical domain \cite{zhang2025visualizingelectronicmedicalrecords}; however, these efforts often focused on small-scale applications and electronic medical records rather than large-scale, multi-table EHR systems.
-CELEC advances this line of work by integrating natural language querying with flexible analytics and visualization, providing a deployment-ready framework that directly supports research-driven use cases.

-Beyond usability in care delivery, secondary use of EHR data is essential for research, quality improvement, and population health management.
-Yet accessibility remains a barrier: healthcare professionals often lack the training required to manipulate complex database systems \cite{kruse_use_2018, tsai2020effects}.
-Some prior efforts employed visual query builders grounded in fixed SQL templates \cite{tian2024sqlucidgroundingnaturallanguage}, but these approaches sacrifice flexibility for ease of use, limiting their applicability in production environments.
-CELEC addresses this limitation by leveraging LLMs to generate SQL queries directly from natural language, balancing accessibility with flexibility in data extraction and analysis.